python/importlib_metadata/docs/using.rst

 =================================

-``importlib_metadata`` is a library that provides access to the metadata of an installed distribution package, such as its entry points or its top-level import package name.
+``importlib_metadata`` is a library that provides access to the metadata of an installed :term:`packaging:Distribution Package`, such as its entry points or its top-level :term:`packaging:Import Package` name.
 Built in part on Python's import system, this library intends to replace similar functionality in the `entry point API`_ and `metadata API`_ of ``pkg_resources``.
 Along with